Monday, August 11, 2025

 And make sure you get the necessary documentation from your healthcare providers at the time of your appointment.

-#5 Not Filing within the Specified Time Period
+#5 Not Filing within the Specified Period

 If you don’t file your claims within the specified time limit – typically within 180 days – you risk losing your reimbursement.